emsig/empymod/README.rst

    `software.seg.org/2012/0003 <http://software.seg.org/2012/0003>`_.

 Both pieces of software are published under the *SEG disclaimer*.
-Parts of the modeller `emmod` from Hunziker et al, 2015, is furthermore released under the *Common Public License Version 1.0 (CPL)*.
+Parts of the modeller `EMmod` from Hunziker et al. (2015), is furthermore released under the *Common Public License Version 1.0 (CPL)*.
 See the *NOTICE*-file in the root directory for more information and a reprint of the SEG disclaimer and the CPL.